 The Lab is developing a new technology for cooperative software-hardware designing, which is based on Kotlin (statically typed programming language created at JetBrains).
 This solution is intended to replace currently available co-design systems, which utilize cumbersome and inconvenient SystemC language.

-Students who are interested in any of those subjects are welcomed to contact the Lab Director Vladimir Mikhailovich Itsykson – email@example.com
+Students who are interested in any of these subjects are welcome to contact the Lab Director Vladimir Mikhailovich Itsykson for more information – email@example.com